dnorton/dev-notes/workspace/neovim.md

 - Info: [NeoVim](https://neovim.io/) is a fork of [Vim](https://www.vim.org/)
 - Setup Video: [Zero to IDE](https://www.youtube.com/watch?v=N93cTbtLCIM)

-The first thing we need to do is
-_get rid of the MD error reports_

 ## LazyVim

 [LazyVim](https://lazyvim.org/) is a plugin that makes it easy to install and manage other plugins.